bmw-software-engineering/trlc/documentation/TUTORIAL-CHECKS.md

 We could solve this through type extension, but there is an alternative way to deal with this issue.
-You can create additional rules on what is permitted by creating a `.check` file next to the `.rsl` files:
+You can create additional rules on what is permitted by adding this after the type declaration of `Requirement`:

 ```
-package Example

 checks Requirement {
   functional implies integrity != null,
     error "a functional requirement requires an integrity"